recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 4. Under Inventory, either disable tracking inventory or ensure you have adequate stock to charge the fee.
 5. Under Publishing, set the "Online Store" sales channel to **Unpublished**.
 6. Set the product Status to **Active**.
-7. Choose whether the **Cancellation Fee should be prorated**.
-If yes, the fee is based on the remaining term.
-For example, if 40% of the term is left, the customer pays 40% of the maximum cancellation fee.

 <Image align="center" border={true} width="80% " src="https://files.readme.io/3b559ae9f4dc354acb55cd8c006a7fe3fde56ceda87da1cff7524d20f33552d4-Cancellation_Fee.png" className="border" />